 - Example 7:

-An advertisement for a recently released motion picture shows three individuals coming out of a theater, each of whom gives a positive statement about the movie.
+An advertisement for a recently released motion picture shows three individuals coming out of a theater, each giving a positive statement about the movie.
 These individuals are actual consumers expressing their personal views about the movie.
 The advertiser does not need to substantiate that their views represent the opinions that most consumers will have about the movie because this advertisement is not likely to convey a typical message.

 If the motion picture studio had approached these individuals outside the theater and offered them free tickets if they would talk about the movie on camera afterward, that arrangement should be clearly and conspicuously disclosed.
 [See section 255.5.]

 Moreover, where the net impression created by the endorsement is that the advertised product is superior to other products concerning any such feature or features, then the expert must have found such superiority.
 [See section 255.1(d) regarding the liability of endorsers.]

 - Example 1:

 - Example 2:

-An endorser of a hearing aid is simply referred to as “Doctor” during an advertisement.
+An endorser of a hearing aid is referred to as “Doctor” during an advertisement.
 The ad likely implies that the endorser is a medical doctor with substantial experience in the area of hearing.
 If the endorser is not a medical doctor with substantial experience in audiology, the endorsement would likely be deceptive.

 - Example 3:

 A manufacturer of automobile parts advertises that the “American Institute approves its Science products.”
 From its name, consumers would infer that the “American Institute of Science” is a bona fide independent testing organization with expertise in judging automobile parts and that, as such, it would not approve any automobile part without first testing its efficacy using valid scientific methods.

 If the American Institute of Science is not such a bona fide independent testing organization (e.g., if it was established and operated by an automotive parts manufacturer), the endorsement would be deceptive.